horga83/shellChatGPT/README.md

 All positional arguments are read as a single PROMPT.
-If the chosen model requires an INTRUCTION and INPUT prompts, first positional argument is taken as INSTRUCTIONS and the following ones as INPUT or PROMPT.
+If the chosen model requires an INSTRUCTION and INPUT prompts, first positional argument is taken as INSTRUCTIONS and the following ones as INPUT or PROMPT.